Betty112510210/Introduction_to_AI_Group_5/README.md

 ![sentimental analysis   on youtube comment (59 4 x 84 1 公分)](https://github.com/user-attachments/assets/5c3074c9-bcac-4c12-bfe3-0ffef60020a1)
 Figure 1: Comments classified as sad were excluded from moderation flags and instead received comfort-oriented feedback—supportive messages that encourage thoughtful communication rather than punishment.
 This design promotes a more empathetic environment, especially for emotionally vulnerable or non-native users.

 ### 💡 Key Process
 By differentiating emotional expression from aggression, our system addresses key research questions:
 How can AI moderate online discourse without misjudging emotional intent?

-![Intro to ai proposal](https://github.com/user-attachments/assets/b4528263-4ab0-4916-ba24-0256197ca46f) Figure 2: This structure ensures that moderation is both accurate and emotionally aware, helping to prevent unintended harm while supporting constructive expression—particularly for non-native English speakers.
-Our findings emphasize that contextual sentiment understanding is essential for fair, helpful, and socially sensitive comment moderation.
+![Intro to ai proposal](https://github.com/user-attachments/assets/b4528263-4ab0-4916-ba24-0256197ca46f) Figure 2: This structure ensures that moderation is both accurate and emotionally aware, helping to prevent unintended harm while supporting constructive expression particularly for non-native English speakers.
+Our findings emphasize that contextual sentiment understanding is essential for fair and socially sensitive comment moderation.

 1. Comment Input – A user-submitted YouTube comment enters the system.
 2. Sentiment Classification – The comment is categorized as positive, neutral, or negative.